am-kantox/kantox-branchester/README.md

 # Kantox::Branchester

+**Pronounces exactly as Mancunians call their city, but with respect to branching.**

 Include this gem into your gemfile and stay notified about all the possible merge conflicts against all the currently active branches.